 Solo gameplay isn’t as fun as playing with your friends, so Stadia does integrate with YouTube.
 Google claims that you’ll be able to share clips of your game and even have Twitch-esque features like a waiting room.
 This calls to mind similar features that not only the Amazon subsidiary has, but also Samsung — the latter has this capability in its Galaxy S7 phones, but unlike Samsung, Google extends the functionality isn’t limited to just phones and tablets.

 Google is positioning Stadia as being an “open” foundation, meaning that it’ll play well no matter what platform you’re on, including through social media.
 On stage, Harrison boasted that players won’t have to wait for games to install or update, similar to Google’s Instant Apps feature that was introduced several years ago.
-He said that the system will reduce the friction between anticipating gameplay to actually playing the game: “With Stadia, the waiting game will be a thing of the past.”
+He said that the system will reduce the friction between anticipating gameplay to playing the game: “With Stadia, the waiting game will be a thing of the past.”

 Taking on Amazon Web Services